How This Small Business in Melbourne Doubled Their Clients by Tweaking Their Homepage (Step-by-step)

 If this is not on point, nothing else matters.

-Sadly, most businesses out there run ads or build new websites without really going through their messaging which explains why they get “clicks” but don’t really get “sales”.
+Sadly, most businesses try to run ads and build new websites without really going through their messaging.

 So let’s have a look at what the new homepage looks like: